 Merry Christmas in Portugal is Feliz Natal.
-By tradition, Christmas is the most important celebration of the year, here where José Saramago and Fernando António Nogueira Pessoa were born.
-On Christmas Eve a traditional dinner will be cooked and served to the family.
+By tradition, Christmas is the most important celebration of the year in the country where José Saramago and Fernando António Nogueira Pessoa were born.
+On Christmas Eve, a traditional dinner will be cooked and served to the family.
 The menu will be: cod, potatoes, and vegetables.
 Once dinner is finished, during the night, the spirits of the dead will come to visit and enjoy the food leftovers.
 Feliz Natal!

 Merry Christmas in different languages: Brazilian Portuguese

 Merry Christmas in Brazil is Feliz Natal.
 In the land of writers Paulo Coelho and Jorge Amado, Christmas happens to be in summer, and, due to the season, the traditional Christmas dishes have become lighter and more suitable to the hot climate.
 The Christmas tree, though, is still the festivity focal point.
 In 2014, in Rio de Janeiro was set the largest floating Christmas tree in the world, with millions of lights.
 Tourists came from all over the world to see the gigantic Christmas tree which earned the Guinness World Record in its category.
 Feliz Natal!